 About the filmmaker: I grew up in North Carolina and moved to NY to go to college in 1985.
 I made the movie "Junebug," which came out in 2005.

-producer and writer of "Junebug" trying to make a movie of Turgenev's "Fathers and Sons," but it has never come to fruition.
-We thought we were
+What do you have in the works?
+Nothing in the works.
+I worked for a long time with the producer and writer of "Junebug" trying to make a movie of Turgenev's "Fathers and Sons," but it has never come to fruition.
+We thought we were close at one point.

-to do that too.
 What did you edit on?
+Final Cut

 Indiewire invited Tribeca Film Festival directors to tell us about their films, including what inspired them, the challenges they faced and what they're doing next.
-We'll be publishing their responses leading up to the 2013
+We'll be publishing their responses leading up to the 2013 festival.